Your browser is unsupported

 Finally, while these examples look at corporate exposure to past typhoons, one of the powerful aspects of this approach is that it can be applied to typhoon forecasts — providing investors and insurers with early warning about their potential exposure going forward.

-This document contains information that is proprietary property of Intercontinental Exchange, Inc. and/or its affiliates (“ICE Group”), is not to be published, reproduced, copied, modified, disclosed or used without the express written consent of ICE Group.
+© This publication contains information that is confidential and proprietary property and/or trade secret of Intercontinental Exchange, Inc. and/or its affiliates, is not to be published, reproduced, copied, disclosed or used without the express written consent of Intercontinental Exchange, Inc. and/or its affiliates.